cerc-io/watcher-ts/packages/codegen/README.md

   flatten: true

   # Path to the subgraph build (optional).
+  # Can set empty contracts array when using subgraphPath.
   subgraphPath: ../graph-node/test/subgraph/example1/build

   # NOTE: When passed an *URL* as contract path, it is assumed that it points to an already flattened contract file.